William Rycroft

-Biography
+Military career

 Rycroft was the second of six children of Sir Nelson Rycroft, 4th Baronet, and his wife Juliana Ogilvy.
 His elder brother Richard became the 5th baronet.

 Rycroft was educated at Eton College and the Royal Military College, Sandhurst.
 He enlisted in the British Army in 1871.
-In 1879 he was appointed to the 71st (Highland) Regiment of Foot which became part of the Highland Light Infantry in 1881.
+In 1879 he was commissioned as a second lieutenant into the 71st (Highland) Regiment of Foot which became part of the Highland Light Infantry in 1881.

 He took part in the Gordon Relief Expedition in 1884–85.
-He transferred to the 7th Dragoon Guards in 1886, attended the Staff College, Camberley, 1891–1892, was Deputy Assistant Adjutant General at York 1895–1896, served on the North-West Frontier in India 1897–1898 and served on the Staff during the South African War 1899–1900.
-He served in Somaliland from 1902 to 1905, was regimental commander of the 11th Hussars from 1904 to 1908, was in South Africa again from 1911 to 1912 and was Assistant Quartermaster general (QMG) in Southern Command from 1913 to 1914.
-He fought in the First World War and was mentioned in despatches seven times.
-He was General Officer Commanding (GOC) of the 32nd Division 1915–16.
-He was Major-General of Administration in the Army of the Black Sea 1918–20, then Major-General of the HQ Irish Command 1920–21.
-A year later he retired from the army and served as governor of North Borneo from 1922 until his death.
+He transferred as a captain to the 7th Dragoon Guards in April 1888, attended the Staff College, Camberley, 1891–1892, was deputy assistant adjutant general at York 1895–1896, served on the North-West Frontier in India 1897–1898 and served on the staff during the South African War 1899–1900.
+While serving at York he was transferred to the 11th Hussars as a major in August 1896.

+He served in Somaliland from 1902 to 1905, served as a base commandant and was temporarily promoted to lieutenant colonel was regimental commander of the 11th Hussars from 1904, when, in September, he was promoted to lieutenant colonel, until 1908.
+He had been promoted to brevet rank of colonel in September 1907.
+In July 1909, while serving on the half-pay list, he was promoted to full colonel.

+He was in South Africa again from 1911 to 1912 and he succeeded Brigadier General George Forestier-Walker as assistant quartermaster general in Southern Command from October 1912 to 1914.

+He fought in the First World War, which began in the summer of 1914, and was mentioned in dispatches seven times for his service throughout the conflict.
+After serving as an assistant quartermaster general from 20 August, he was promoted to the temporary rank of brigadier general and succeeded William Hickie as deputy adjutant and quartermaster general of II Corps of the British Expeditionary Force on 30 September.
+Promoted to the permanent rank of major general in June 1915, he was then made general officer commanding of the 32nd Division 1915–16, a Kitchener's Army formation which he led during the Battle of the Somme in the second half of 1916.
+He was major general of administration in the Army of the Black Sea 1918–20, then major general in command of administration with Irish Command from June 1920, when he took over from Major General Felix Ready, until 1921.

+A year later he retired from the army and served as governor of North Borneo from 1922 until his death in November 1925, at the age of 64.
 After his death, his predecessor Aylmer Cavendish Pearson took over the governorship for the second time.